 The answer to all three questions should be a resounding ‘no’.

-Correct spelling and good grammar are really just the bare basics when it comes to MarComms operations, but, unfortunately, small budgets and lowered standards have conspired, in many companies, to produce marketing that is grammatically and linguistically inept.
+Correct spelling and good grammar are table stakes when it comes to marketing, but, unfortunately, small budgets and lowered standards have conspired, in many companies, to produce deliverables that are grammatically and linguistically inept.

 The Solution: Proofreading